 Print_Job_2019-12-30_(COPIES_ONLY,_DELETE_AFTER_USE)” or similar to clearly indicate that this is redundant stuff for a specific purpose and that the redundancy should be fixed once that purpose is fulfilled.

 Attention is work: the work of reading the message or notification, going to the place it points to, understanding the context, if it is important, and thinking about the appropriate (re-)action.

 So when attention is wasted on unimportant matters, it lowers collaboration efficiency.
 That doesn’t mean that you have to avoid any single “thank you!” message in chat, but to be aware of what could be annoying rather than helpful communication, partially by observing your own reactions to notifications, and by observing how your digital tools work in detail.

 Little tricks include:

 Line breaks.
 Learn how to make a line break when instant messaging.
 Usually it’s pressing Shift + Return.
-This allows you to write on message per request / issue / occasion, not one per paragraph, and correspondingly you’ll also only cause one notification rather than a lot of them in quick succession.
+This allows you to write a single message per request / issue / occasion, not one per paragraph, and correspondingly you’ll also only cause one notification rather than a lot of them in quick succession.

 Reacts.
 In several instant messaging systems, there are now ways to react to a message with an icon (thumbs up, heart, …).
 These do not cause a notification so do not demand immediate attention but still allow you to express gratitude, agreement, sympathy and so on.
 Especially in a group chat situation this is helpful, as each additional notification there demands the attention of several people.
 There is some subtlety to their use though: they are used for a mild expression of emotions, because the receiver knows that you know that the receiver might not see them because they don’t cause a notification.
 So if you want to confer a strong reaction, want to say something loud and strongly and powerfully: use something that does cause a notification.